-Looking for a ‘high value’ treat to use for training that will really keep your dog’s attention?
+Looking for a high-value training treat recipe for goodies that will really keep your dog’s attention?
 These salmon swirls will have your dog sitting up and begging in no time.

 And with just three ingredients and a piping bag, you can turn these out so quickly.

 Yield 4 trays worth of tiny cookies

 - 2 cups flour (we made oat flour from rolled oats in the food processor)

 - Optional: You can add a squirt of fish oil for extra salmony goodness.

 - Food processor

 Preheat oven to 350º with both racks near the center but accessible.

 Toss rolled oats into the food processor bowl and pulse for about a minute to create oat flour.